Accounting Cycle means the life cycle of the business financial transaction in the accounting system.

 To Capital A/c 10,00,000

-All the net balance of the ledger transferred to the tail balance to check out an error in posting (if any).
+All the net balances of the ledger accounts are transferred to the trial balance to check the errors(if any) in the posting of journal and ledger.

 Adjustment entries mean those entries which are related to an accrual basis, Depreciation or amortization. like outstanding/prepaid expenses, Accrued/received in advance Income, depreciation on all assets, and to write off goodwill or bad debts, etc.